SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

        let meep = function sumsum(a, b) { return a + b; }
        ```

-     - Function expression in parenthesis that almost looks like a function declaration
+     - Function expression in parentheses that almost looks like a function declaration

        ```javascript
        (function woof(food) { // function wrapped in parenthesis